Navigator120/FOOD_ORDER_REACT/README.md

 ## Overview

-ELO stands for Effortless Order Foods.
+ELO stands for Effortless Order Foods.<br>
 ELO is designed to reward users for their orders.<br>